affablemattress/patchwork-engine/DOCUMENTATION.md

 		- **Circle Renderer** `class CircleRenderer : public Renderer`
 * * *
 - **Window Manager** `class WindowManager` : Handles window creation and destruction.
-- **Render Manager** `class RenderManager` : Render system.
+- **Render Manager** `class RenderSystem` : Render system.
 Takes in a list of current gameobjects in the scene (std::vector<GameObjects*>) and a camera (GameObject*).
 Iterates through the list every frame and draws all visible GameObject using GameObjects' Renderer and Transform components.
 * * *
 - **Application** `class Application` : Engine creates an application instance when it starts.
 Then calls  `Application::Run()` to initialize the application.
-This class manages scene creation, handling of GameObjects and initialization of systems (WindowManager, RenderManager etc.) and their handling.
+This class manages scene creation, handling of GameObjects and initialization of systems (WindowManager, RenderSystem etc.) and their handling.